 Honoring Award Recipients

-The award recipient will be honored at the following Cutting Edge of Transplantation (CEOT) meeting, and will have an opportunity to present their innovation during a fifteen-minute session.
-During the session, they will be awarded a plaque and a check in the amount of $5,000.
-AST will pay for one representative’s flight and hotel in addition to the $5,000 award.
+Innovation award recipients are honored at the next Cutting Edge of Transplantation (CEOT) meeting, and have an opportunity to present their innovation during a fifteen-minute session.
+During the session, they are awarded a plaque and a check in the amount of $5,000.
+AST covers travel expenses for one representative to attend the award presentation in addition to the $5,000 award.
 Information will also be posted to the AST website about the award-winning innovation.